sagemath/trac_to_gh/Issue 8690.md

 # Issue 8690: sage -pkg should add checksums as in #329

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8690

 Original creator: ddrake